-Behavioral guidelines for the people in the area of the disaster.
+Behavioural guidelines for the people in the area of the disaster:

-- people living in and around the polluted area should restrict freedom of movement of domestic animals
+- people living in and around the polluted area should restrict the freedom of movement of their domestic animals

 - we ask that the planned social events be postponed if possible